 An appointment was made to see the vet next week.
 Fluffy was diagnosed with Stage 2 Kidney Disease via the IRIS guidelines.

 Fortunately, Fluffy received an early medical intervention.
 She hadn’t lost weight and continued to eat and drink.
-Fluffy was placed on a kidney protective prescription diet to slow the progression of the disease and to keep her healthier longer.
+Fluffy was placed on a kidney-protective prescription diet to slow the progression of the disease and to keep her healthier longer.
 She began an SQ fluid therapy regimen as well.

 Fluffy did not have to be hospitalized and her suffering was minimal.
 Fluffy was rechecked 3 months later.
 Her kidney values mildly improved.
-She was enjoying her daily brushing again, was more social, and happier.
+She was enjoying her daily brushing again, was more social, and was happier.

 Need some extra support?
 We're here for you and can't wait to help!